Fluorescent lights work, but they have a few huge disadvantages.

 Just like NextLight did with the Veg8.

-Growers who are using an 8 tube T5 fluorescent light for growing weed (i.e. vegging) or for cloning, now have a light that is better in every way.
+Growers who are using an 8 tube T5 fluorescent light for growing weed (i.e. vegging) or other non-flowering plants, now have a light that is better in every way.

 It beats both the weaknesses of T5 lights (power consumption, heat, short bulb life) as well as the strengths (spectrum, low hanging height, price).